Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 ## 3.2.
 Error message duration
 The default value of *Error message duration* is 20 seconds.
 1. [ ] Execute the command *Doomed to eternal failure*.
 It just executes *cd NonExistingFolder*, which throws an error: *Command failed: cd NonExistingFolder*.
 See that the error message shows up and is visible around 20 seconds.
-2. [ ] Change *Error message duration* to 1 second, execute the same command again and see that the error message shows up, but disappears quicly.
+2. [ ] Change *Error message duration* to 1 second, execute the same command again and see that the error message shows up, but disappears quickly.
 3. [ ] Change *Error message duration* back to the default value.

 ## 3.3.
 Notification message duration
 The default value of *Notification message duration* is 10 seconds.
 1. [ ] Execute the command *Hello world!*.
 It just echoes *Hello world!* in a notification balloon.
 See that the notification message shows up and is visible around 10 seconds.
-2. [ ] Change *Notification message duration* to 1 second, execute the same command again and see that the notification message shows up, but disappears quicly.
+2. [ ] Change *Notification message duration* to 1 second, execute the same command again and see that the notification message shows up, but disappears quickly.
 3. [ ] Change *Notification message duration* back to the default value.

 ## 3.4.
 Preview variables in command palette